gfmio/travis-shields-docs/README.md

 # example-calculator

 This package provides a simple calculator class and several "safe" mathematical operations, in which all undefined or infinite results are replaced with 0.
-It is a simple educational project using a range of fully-configured and integrated external tools.
+It is a simple educational project using a range of fully-configured and integrated external tools. x

 <!-- Github -->